Efik people: Founding of Atakpa (Duke town)

+Efik and the Ibibio People

+The Efik and the Ibibio people are from the same ancestors and share the same language (with little variation of dialect and names.
+They are homogeneous prople of the Coastal South East of Niger Delta as well as Coastal South Esat of South South Geopolitical Region.

 Trade

 Efik traders played a major role during the era of the Transatlantic slave trade.
 The Efik acted as the middlemen between Europeans and the inland slave traders.
 Although Behrendt and Graham reveal that Calabar had been a major trading port since the first half of the seventeenth century, Efik historians such as Aye assert that the Efik had been trading with the Europeans since the last quarter of the 15th century.
 Aye uses Adiaha Etim Anwa's ballad as one of the basis for his hypothesis.

 The earliest list of Efik traders is provided in Jean Barbot's manuscript, which was later printed in 1732.
-Barbot documents that between 1698 and 1699, payments for provisions were made at Calabar to the following chiefs: Duke Aphrom, King Robin, Mettinon, King Ebrero, King John, King Oyo, William King Agbisherea, Robin King Agbisherea, and Old King Robin.
+Barbot documents that, between 1698 and 1699, payments for provisions were made at Calabar to the following chiefs: Duke Aphrom, King Robin, Mettinon, King Ebrero, King John, King Oyo, William King Agbisherea, Robin King Agbisherea, and Old King Robin.
 It was common for Efik traders to take up trading names during the period of the transatlantic slave trade.

 The Efik often anglicised their names to gain the trust of European traders.
 Names such as Okon became Hogan, Orok became Duke, Akabom became Cobham, Ene became Henry, Asibong became Archibong.
 The name "Agbisherea" (also known as Egbosherry) appended in the names of the two kings listed by Barbot, was the name of the country, on the coast of which they traded from.
 Aphrom was a corruption of Ephraim, which was an anglicised form of the Efik name Efiom.